jakubledl/dissect/docs/parsing.md

 ```

 Again, we'll do the same for `Power`, but notice that we've made it
-right-recursive, since we want our power operator right-associative.
+right-recursive, since we want our power operator to be right-associative.

 ```php
 $grammar->rule('Power', ['Primary', '**', 'Power'])